lootlocker/unity-sdk/README.md

 Enter the URL below into the text box and click Add. https://github.com/LootLocker/unity-sdk.git

 The SDK is now installed in your project, and you are ready to configure the SDK and make your first API calls.

+Using the Entire Repo

+If you do not have git installed on your computer.
+You can install the SDK by downloading the entire repository and pasting in the packages folder of your project.
+You can download the entire repo by clicking Code and Download Zip

+The SDK is now installed in your project, and you are ready to configure the SDK and make your first API calls.